florent-uzio/xrpl-30/mpt-demo/demo-script.md

 - Show the MPTokenIssuanceSet transaction structure
 - Highlight use cases: compliance, security, emergency stops

-### 7. Visualization (2 minutes)
+### 7. Transaction History (2 minutes)

-- Switch to "Visualize" tab
+- Switch to "History" tab
-- Click "Start" to begin animation
-- Show the beautiful token transfer animation
+- Show all transactions from the session
+- Demonstrate search and filtering capabilities
+- Show transaction details: source account, type, hash, validation status
+- Demonstrate copy-to-clipboard functionality for transaction hashes
+- Show external link to XRPL Explorer
-- Explain the different capabilities
+- Explain the persistent storage across sessions
-- Highlight the feature cards
+- Highlight the real-time updates as new transactions are created

 ### 8. Advanced Features (1-2 minutes)